Target (observed) data#

 Uses of target time series data and oracle output#

 Each data format is useful for different purposes (see table below).
 Modelers will most often estimate model parameters by fitting to the raw data in time series format.
-Both data formats may be useful for different kinds of data visualizations; for example, a plot of time series predictions in quantile format may use the raw time series data, while a plot of pmf predictions for a categorical target may use the oracle output.
+Both data formats may be helpful for different kinds of data visualizations; for example, a plot of time series predictions in quantile format may use the raw time series data, while a plot of pmf predictions for a categorical target may use the oracle output.
 The primary use case of oracle output is for evaluation.

 Data Format